ExcitingSystems/DMPE/README.md

 }
 ```

+## Installation:

+To make use of the package, the [`exciting_environments`](https://github.com/ExcitingSystems/exciting-environments) repository is needed as well.
+There, the expected system/environment API is given.
+First, download the current state of the `exciting_environments` repository, e.g.:

+`git clone git@github.com:ExcitingSystems/exciting-environments.git`

+and install it in your python environment by moving to the downloaded folder and running `pip install .`.
+Then, download the `dmpe` source code, e.g.:

+`git clone git@github.com:ExcitingSystems/DMPE.git`

+Afterwards, install it from within the repository folder via `pip install -e .` for an editable version or with `pip install .` if you do not plan to make changes to the code.

 ## Structure:

+The repository is structured as follows:

-The repository consists of two main folders. `eval/` contains the code used in the experiments in [Vater2024]. `dmpe/` contains the source code for the DMPE algorithm and also for the GOATS algorithms from the related work.
+- `dmpe/` contains the source code for the DMPE algorithm and also for the GOATS algorithms from the related work.
+- `eval/` contains the code used in the experiments in the corresponding publication [Vater2024].
+- `dev/` contains jupyter notebook that are intended for development on the repository.
+- `examples/` contains some examples to get started
+- `fig/` contains example images (e.g., for the README)

 ## Basic Usage: